-Catalog Course Description (include prerequisites):
+Catalog Course Description:

-This course provides an introduction to the profession of physical therapy including the historical and current scope of physical therapy.
+This course provides an introduction to the profession of physical therapy including the historical and current scope of physical therapy; and the role of the physical therapist assistant.
 Pre-requisite: Admission to the program.
 Three hours of lecture each week.